UltraGeekDEV/CrystaliteSlicer/README.md

 <img width="480" height="489" alt="CrystaliteUIHandlesDemo" src="https://github.com/user-attachments/assets/32cf6ed2-7cde-41f2-aefc-607210b57d6f" />

-You can drag and drop models into the scene, though deleting them isn’t supported yet(soory, but you'll have to restart the app).
+You can drag and drop models into the scene, though deleting them isn’t supported yet(sorry, but you'll have to restart the app).

 ## The generated GCode